subspace/subnomicon/docs/rewards_fees.md

 All the participants of the Autonomys Network are compensated for the work they do to keep the network live and secure.
 In this context, we define the following terms:
 - **Fees**: The payments for transactions on the Autonomys Network.
-- **Rewards**: The compensation for the work performed by the participants of the Autonomys Network via the issuance of the newly minted SSC by the protocol.
+- **Rewards**: The compensation for the work performed by the participants of the Autonomys Network via the issuance of the newly minted ATC by the protocol.

 Different participants receive their compensation through a combination of the above based on their role.